-How To Get A Medical Marijuana Card In Utah [2020 Update]
+How To Get A Utah Marijuana Card

 Utah has legalized marijuana for medical use!
-Are you wondering how to get a medical marijuana card in Utah?
+Are you wondering how to get a medical marijuana card online in Utah?
 In this guide, we’ll go over the eligibility requirements as well as the steps involved in getting registered.
 We’ll also go cover Utah marijuana laws including which medical marijuana products are available in the state, how much of them you’re legally permitted to purchase, and where to buy medical marijuana in Utah.

 The Utah Department of Health is now accepting applications for medical marijuana cards online.

 - In Utah, patients must be examined by a qualified medical provider (QMP) who is registered by the state to recommend medical cannabis.

 - Meet in-person with the QMP.
 They will examine you and make a thorough assessment of your condition and determine whether you qualify for the program.

 - If you are approved by a QMP, create a user ID by visiting login.utah.gov.

 - Review the electronic verification system (EVS) user guide.
 The EVS Patient Application User Guide can be found here.

 - Apply online for a Utah medical marijuana card.
 The application can be found here.

 Once you have created a profile in the EVS, your QMP can go online and issues your recommendation.